Insect repellents

 - wristbands, neckbands and ankle bands that contain repellents

-Sunscreen and insect repellents can be safely worn at the same time.
+Sunscreen and personal insect repellents can be worn safely at the same time.
 Apply the sunscreen first and then the insect repellent.
 Combination sunscreen and insect repellent products are no longer available in Canada.

-To use an insect repellent safely, it is important to always read the entire product label carefully before use and follow all directions.
-Note that a product that repels mosquitoes might not work for ticks or blackflies.
-The label specifies what pests the product protects you from.
+To use a personal insect repellent safely, it is important to always read the entire product label carefully before use and follow all directions.
+The product label specifies what pests the product protects you from.
+For example, a product that repels mosquitoes might not work for ticks or blackflies.
 Depending on the ingredients, some products repel insects for a longer time than others do.
-The label also states how old you must be to use the product, how to apply it, how much to apply, and how often.
+The label also states any age restrictions for product use, how to apply it, how much to apply, and how often.

 Directions include: